 Looking for more adventurous activities and trips to take from Split?
 Then canyoning near the Cetina River is probably the perfect choice for you.

 Without any data to back it up, I would claim that one of the most popular day trips from Split is a trip to Hvar Island.
-Unfortunately, the weather was not on my side and heavy storms rolled in during the time of my visit, which forced me to skip it.
+Unfortunately, the weather was not on my side, and heavy storms rolled in during my visit, which forced me to skip it.